Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

 + decimals:
 This parameter defines how many decimals there will be in the entropy \(and if is necessary, round the entropy to that number of decimals).
 By default, there is 1 decimal.

-The method uses the 'math' module to use the logarithm base 2.

 ```python
     @staticmethod